Monday : Closed

 The Labor Technical College has established a College Program for apprentices and journey-level workers interested in returning to school to earn a 2-year or 4-year degree.
 Please click on the ‘College Program’ link below for more information.

 The Labor Technical College is the training center for the New York City District Council of Carpenters.
 It conducts apprenticeship training for over 1,700 registered apprentices in six New York State Department of Labor approved apprenticeship programs.

 The New York City District Council of Carpenters represents:

 The apprenticeship programs are four-year programs, with the exception of Cabinet maker, which is a five-year program.
 Apprentices are scheduled for daytime training one week approximately every eleven weeks, from September through June of each year of their apprenticeship for a total of four weeks per year (144 hours per year of related training).

 Apprentices must also work on construction job sites for signatory contractors for a minimum of 1,300 hours per year as part of their on-the-job training requirement.

 In addition to apprentice training, the Labor Technical College offers skill advancement training for mechanics through the journey level training schedule.

 Journey level courses are offered on Tuesday, Wednesday and Thursday evenings and Saturdays.
-Members may register for no more than two courses at a time.
-Members interested in registration are asked to call the Labor Technical College at 212.727.2224 during the hours between 8:00 AM and 5:00 PM.
+Individuals may register for no more than two courses at a time.
+Journey Level and Apprentice Carpenters interested in registration are asked to call the Labor Technical College at 212.727.2224 during the hours between 8:00 AM and 5:00 PM.
 Please have your UBC# when calling.

 Inclement Weather Message from Director of Training: